Right Heart Catheterization with Heart Tissue Biopsy

 ventricle (the lower pumping chamber of the heart)

 - Abnormal heart rhythms, such as ventricular tachycardia (fast heart rate in the lower

 - Cardiac tamponade (fluid buildup around the heart that affects its ability to pump

 blood effectively), rarely resulting in death

 - Tricuspid valve damage (the valve on the right side of your heart)

-- Air embolism (air leaking into your heart or chest area)
+- Air embolism (air leaking into your heart or chest area), rarely resulting in death

 - Blood clots at the tip of the catheter that can block blood flow

 - Pulmonary artery rupture (damage to the main artery in your lung, which can result